jitsi/jitsi/README.md

 Jitsi
 =====

-Jitsi is a free open-source audio/video and chat communicator that supports protocols such as SIP, XMPP/Jabber, AIM/ICQ, IRC, Yahoo! and many other useful features.
+Jitsi is a free open-source audio/video and chat communicator that supports protocols such as SIP, XMPP/Jabber, AIM/ICQ, IRC and many other useful features.

 Helpful Resources
 -----------------